 The launch costs of 1U, 2U, and 3U CubeSat variants will depend on the mass of the satellites.
 Contact Interorbital for more information.
 Prices are subject to change.

-Launch services are available for custom satellites up to one metric ton.
-The basic costs per kilogram is as follows:
+Launch services are available for custom satellites up to one-half metric ton.
+Contact IOS for pricing.

 The basic costs do not include the price of the deployment hardware which can be custom or off-the-shelf, like the Lightband system.
 Contact Interorbital for more information.
 Prices are subject to change.

-The IOS NEPTUNE 36 (N36), a 36-CPM, four-stage launch vehicle, is designed to place a 190-kg on a translunar trajectory.
+The IOS NEPTUNE 8 LUNA (N8 LUNA), is an 8-CPM, four-stage launch vehicle, is designed to place 500-lbs (227-kg) into polar LEO.
 Contact Interorbital for more information on lunar or interplanetary missions.